 The Fellowships offer two-year salary support for up to $50,000 per year for postdoctoral fellows undertaking full-time research.
 Candidates are responsible for selecting, contacting, and securing the commitment of two mentors to jointly supervise them in their project.

 Esther Berzunza, Program Manager, CANSSI Ontario

 Ann Meyer, Advisor, Sector Innovation & Programs, Ontario Genomics

-Read all requirements and then submit a completed application form (opens week of July 4).
+Read all requirements and then submit a completed Application Form